-The City of Vincent Town Centre Place Plans have been developed as a set of 'place-based' strategic action plans to guide the allocation of funding and resources in the City's town centres and districts.
-The Place Plans direct the City's service units to deliver a range of place-based initiatives and enable the City to effectively support and coordinate change.
+The City of Vincent's town centre place plans have been developed as a set of place-based strategic action plans to guide the allocation of funding and resources in the town centres and districts.
+The place plans direct the City's service units to deliver a range of place-based initiatives and enable Vincent to effectively support and coordinate change.

-The Place Plan will guide the implementation of all major initiatives in the NCPF area.
+The place plan will guide the implementation of all major initiatives in the NCPF area.

-The Place Plan enables the range of initiatives identified in the City's suite of informing strategies and plans to be filtered, prioritised and resourced appropriately.
+The place plan enables the range of initiatives identified in the City's suite of informing strategies and plans to be filtered, prioritised and resourced appropriately.

-Some of the City's informing strategies and plans provide high level guidance for the direction and type of initiatives the City should be undertaking, while others provide specific actions.
+Some of the informing strategies and plans provide high level guidance for the direction and type of initiatives the City should be undertaking, while others provide specific actions.

-In addition, all projects align with the outcomes of community engagement undertaken across all City projects.
+In addition, all projects align with the outcomes of community engagement undertaken across all projects.

-All of the projects and initiatives being undertaken in the NCPF area are listed as 'actions'.
+All of the projects and initiatives being undertaken in the NCPF area are listed as actions.
 Each action is explained using a three step process:

-- Action
+- action

-- Rationale
+- rationale

-- Delivery
+- delivery